stdware/qwindowkit/README.md

 agent->setSystemButton(QWK::WindowAgentBase::Maximize, myTitleBar->maxButton());
 agent->setSystemButton(QWK::WindowAgentBase::Close, myTitleBar->closeButton());
 ```
-Doing this does not mean that these buttons' click events are automatically associated with window events, you still need to manually connect the signals and slots to emulate the native window's behaviors.
+Doing this does not mean that these buttons' click events are automatically associated with window actions, you still need to manually connect the signals and slots to emulate the native window behaviors.

-On macOS, this step can be skipped because it is more appropriate to use the buttons provided by the system.
+On macOS, this step can be skipped because it is better to use the buttons provided by the system.

 Last but not least, set hit-test visible hint to let `WidgetWindowAgent` know other widgets that desire to receive mouse events.